mojodna/mojodna.net/_posts/2009-12-05-the-os-x-spatial-stack.markdown

 This means that we need to build it ourselves.
-First, [download the source tarball corresponding to the version you already have installed](http://www.postgresql.org/ftp/source/v8.4.2/).
+First, [download the source tarball corresponding to the version you already have installed](http://www.postgresql.org/ftp/source/v8.4.5/).
 Next, extract it to `/usr/local/src`:

 {% highlight bash %}
 $ cd /usr/local/src
-$ tar zxf ~/Downloads/postgresql-8.4.2.tar.bz2
+$ tar zxf ~/Downloads/postgresql-8.4.5.tar.bz2
 {% endhighlight %}

+Configure Postgres:

+{% highlight bash %}
+$ cd postgres-8.4.5
+$ ./configure
+{% endhighlight %}

 Change to the _intarray_ contrib directory and `make` it:

 {% highlight bash %}
-$ cd postgresql-8.4.2/contrib/intarray
+$ cd contrib/intarray
 $ export PATH=/usr/local/pgsql/bin:$PATH
 $ export USE_PGXS=1
 $ make